Victim Services Division

 Early in the afternoon on the day of the execution, the victim witnesses and their support persons meet with TDCJ-Victim Services Division staff members in Huntsville, Texas at a designated location away from the prison unit.
 Witnesses and support persons are given an overview of the execution process and schedule.
 A packet of information is presented to the witnesses.
 It includes information about the offender's offense, and official witness list of offender and victim witnesses as well as general death row information.
 Following the orientation, the victim witnesses will travel to the Huntsville Unit to await the execution.
 The offender's witnesses arrive at a different time and remain in a separate location until time to view.
 Procedures are in place to ensure that the victim's and offender's witnesses remain separated during the entire execution process.

-The actual viewing process takes approximately seven to ten minutes.
+The actual viewing process takes approximately 15 to 20 minutes.
 The witnesses are escorted into the viewing room along with representatives from the media.
 The media may have five witnesses, which are divided between the offender and victim witness rooms.
 The offender's witnesses will be in the room next door.

 After the execution process is complete the victim witnesses are escorted back to a secure area for debriefing.
 For some witnesses, this process is very traumatic because it allows old wounds to be reopened.
 This time allows for the witnesses to come to grips with their feelings, express themselves in a safe, confidential environment, and refocus on the steps ahead.
 This time is vital for the witnesses as they begin the next step of the healing process.